isomerpages/moe-xinminpri/_cca/Clubs and Societies/Environmental Science Club.md

 # **Mission**

-·       To create awareness and personal responsibility within XMPS and the community.
+•	To create awareness and personal responsibility within XMPS and the community.

-·       To develop in our members environmentally-friendly and sustainable habits which translate into lifelong actions that seek to make our world a better place
+•	To develop in our members environmentally-friendly and sustainable habits which translate into lifelong actions that seek to make our world a better place

-·       To enable our members to learn more about biodiversity and strive to ‘Protect and Conserve our Biodiversity’
+•	To enable our members to learn more about biodiversity and strive to ‘Protect and Conserve our Biodiversity’

 The Environmental Science Club, formerly known as the Eco-Green Club has been the driving force of the school’s eco-environment programmes to create awareness of environmental issues such as environment protection, conservation, preservation and restoration since 2019

 Our CCA brings together students who are interested in

-·       environmental advocacy and sustainability and
+•	environmental advocacy and sustainability and

-·       environmental issues such as climate change and biodiversity
+•	environmental issues such as climate change and biodiversity

 Students in the Environmental Science Club are empowered to promote environmentally-conscious activities among the general student population.
 They are given opportunities to develop and demonstrate their leadership skills while educating fellow Xinminites on environmental issues.
-Some of the activities included
+Some of the activities included:

 # **Upcycling activities like the following**

 T-shirt Tote Bags

-Catapult Making

-Repurposing Plastic Milk Cartons
+Fabric Waste Reduction Workshop

 Tetra Pak Coasters

 **Biodiversity activity like the following**